AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_classroom_ios.md

 ### Manage chat room members

-All the chat room members can call `getChatroomMemberListFromServerWithId` to retrieve the member list of the current chat room.
+All chat room members can call `getChatroomMemberListFromServerWithId` to retrieve the member list of the current chat room.

 ```objective-c
 AgoraError *error = nil;
 [[AgoraChatClient sharedClient].roomManager getChatroomMemberListFromServerWithId:@"chatroomId" cursor:1 pageSize:20 error:&error];
 ```

 The chat room owner and admin can call `removeMembers` to remove the specified member from the chat room.
 Once a member is removed, the other chat room members receive the `didDismissFromChatroom` callback.
-After being removed from a chat room, you can join this chat room again.
+After being removed from a chat room, the chat user can join this chat room again.

 ```objective-c
 AgoraError *error = nil;